cod1ng-studio/ton-exchange/README.md

 If the query is invalid, the smart contract throws an exception.

-After successful completion of the query, the smart contract responds with a message 0x90000000

-`<b 0x90000000 32 u, query_id 64 u, query_op 32 u, b>`

-Therefore, you need to apply 1 extra gram if you send grams to the contract.

-Unused grams will be return back.

-If operation is unsupported, the smart contract responds with a message 0xffffffff.

 ---

 insert_order(from_value, from_currency_type, from_currency, to_value, to_currency_type, to_currency) - creates a new exchange order.